umbraco/UmbracoDocs/Contribute/index.md

 ### Options 2.
 Creating a PR through a fork

-There are a lot of great tutorials available online on [how to fork a repository (Github)](https://help.github.com/articles/fork-a-repo/) and work with one.
+There are a lot of great tutorials available online on [how to fork a repository (GitHub)](https://help.github.com/articles/fork-a-repo/) and work with one.
 But we have also created a quick guide on how to do it.

-If you do not have installed Git on your computer, you should also follow the [instructions on how to setup Git](https://help.github.com/articles/set-up-git/) before you go any further.
+If you do not have installed Git on your computer, you should also follow the [instructions on how to set up Git](https://help.github.com/articles/set-up-git/) before you go any further.

-If git is installed on your computer, follow the [Create a Pull Request using a fork](Pull-Requests) guide.
+If Git is installed on your computer, follow the [Create a Pull Request using a fork](Pull-Requests) guide.

 ## Creating an issue